choria-io/website/docs/content/deployment/mcollective/_index.md

 ## Every node

-All nodes should have the _choria-mcollective_ module on them, by default every node becomes a MCollective Server ready to be managed via MCollective:
+All nodes should have the _choria-mcollective_ module on them, by default every node becomes an MCollective Server ready to be managed via MCollective:

 {{% notice tip %}}
 The choria/mcollective_choria module has a number of [dependencies](https://forge.puppet.com/choria/mcollective_choria/dependencies), if you use R10k to manage environments please be sure to fetch all dependencies.